Last Updated on

 Precautions to Take

 - For your kids’ nursery, you may want to hang some decorative items or visually appealing objects on the base of the ceiling fan to entertain the child.
-However, that’s a risky endeavour since those objects are at a risk of falling directly on your baby.
-So, such risky things should be best avoided.
+However, that’s a risky endeavour since those objects are at risk of falling directly on your baby.

 - Make sure your ceiling fan is cleaned every month so as to rid of any dust and dirt that gets accumulated on the blades as well as the body of the fan.